 Update: 2019-05-13 – this has been edited to fix a little bug in the code transcript.
 There is also a follow-up article on working with Python3 here.
-I’m a print subscriber of both The MagPi and HackSpace magazine.
-In a recent edition of HackSpace (p129 of issue #12) it referenced […]
+Update: 2019-12-16 – looks like MagPi have amended their page so the code as below won’t work directly.
+I’ve left it there for […]

 If you’ve recently migrated a VMWare Fusion virtual machine to VMWare ESXi, which itself had multiple disks, you may find that secondary disks don’t show up.
 You can change this using DISKPART.
 In my case, this didn’t happen in a Windows 10 VM with two disks, but did happen in […]